ejriffer/DATA-211-Final-Project/README.md

 **nba_men_ws48**: The average win share Per 48 (ws48) minutes across all of a player's eligible seasons.
 This measure is based on their offense, defense, and playing time.
 A 'win share' is worth 1/3 of a team win.

+**nba_mean_vorp**: The average value over replacement player (vorp) across all of a player's eligible seasons.
+This measure is based on how much more value a player adds to their team over a 'replacement player' (or a slightly below average player) would add playing in their position.

 **nba_mean_pipm**: The average player impact plus minus (pipm) across all of player's eligible seasons.
 This measure is a 'luck-adjusted' version of plus-minus which estimates a player's value over the course of a season based on their offenseive and defensive efficiency.

 **nba_mean_wa**: The average wins added (wa) across all of player's eligible seasons.
 This measure shows how many more games a team won due to that player.